Working at Google.

 Created by Patrick and Jaisen

-Trovebox was a Kickstarter campaign that was successfully funded in 2011.
+Trovebox started as a Kickstarter campaign that was successfully funded in 2011.

 Trovebox provided long-term digital preservation services for media archives.
 Trovebox's core concept was decoupling data store and application logic.
 Media files were seamlessly stored and migrated among more than 10 storage options.